mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 * GDP is how much Supply was exchanged in a year in terms of ASV.
 * When debt is allocated successfully Value is pulled forward in time!

+* Using GDP as a way of measure an economies health is like your using your speed to measure your health.
+Sure you might be driving really fast, but you might also be about to drive off a cliff.
 * Debt pulls S&D Connections forward in time that are percieved to both take place in the future and be profitable in the present.
 This does not mean the S&D Connections were guaranteed to take place at all!

 * We've been wasting production since the 80's.
 There was no point in keep the work week at 40hrs.
 It should have been dropping steadily since.